-Facility Operations will restore all classroom and common area furniture that its personnel moved as part of social distancing back to its pre-pandemic state throughout the summer.
+Facility Operations restored all classroom and common area furniture that its personnel moved as part of social distancing back to its pre-pandemic state.

 All common area furniture moved by individual departments or areas, within their respective suites, will remain as it is.
 Each area will decide when and how best to reset these items.

-Outdoor tables and seating at the Lincoln Park Campus will be reinstalled to their pre-pandemic locations as time permits throughout the summer.
+Outdoor tables and seating at the Lincoln Park Campus were reinstalled to their pre-pandemic locations.

-The 700+ hand sanitizer stands that were deployed at the onset of the pandemic will remain in place and will be stocked with sanitizer through at least the end of winter quarter.
-As the CDC is no longer specifying disinfection of common high-touch areas multiple times per day, Facility Operations will phase-out stocking paper towels in the sanitizer stands, with the exception that paper towels will continue to be provided in computer labs to facilitate disinfection of peripheral devices.
+The 700+ hand sanitizer stands that were deployed at the onset of the pandemic remain in place and will be stocked with sanitizer through at least the end of winter quarter.
+As the CDC is no longer specifying disinfection of common high-touch areas multiple times per day, Facility Operations no longer stocks paper towels in the sanitizer stands, with the exception that paper towels will continue to be provided in computer labs to facilitate disinfection of peripheral devices.

-Hand sanitizer gels are now readily available and departments may procure individual-sized bottles for placement on employee desks through Staples and Amazon.
+Hand sanitizer gels are now readily available for sale and departments may procure individual-sized bottles through Staples or Amazon for placement on employee desks.

-As hand sanitizer is readily available, Facility Operations will not be taking requests for placement of additional hand sanitizer stands on campus.
+Because hand sanitizer is readily available, Facility Operations will not take requests for placement of additional hand sanitizer stands on campus.

-Restrooms will be spot cleaned and stocked throughout the day, as needed, and to pre-pandemic standards.
+Restrooms are spot cleaned and stocked throughout the day, as needed, and to pre-pandemic standards.

-All restrooms will be thoroughly cleaned and disinfected during regular nighttime cleaning service.
+All restrooms are thoroughly cleaned and disinfected during regular nighttime cleaning service.

 There are no COVID-related capacity limits in elevator cabs as this time.

-All DePaul elevators were equipped with UVC technology to disinfect the air entering the elevator cabs.
+All DePaul elevators have been equipped with UVC technology to disinfect the air entering the elevator cabs.

 Most academic buildings have open stairwells available for those who prefer not to use an elevator to reach their destination.
 The southeast stairwell of the DePaul Center will remain open for general circulation to all DePaul floors, with the exception of the 10th floor library, for security reasons.

-Signs pertaining to proper handwashing will remain posted near restroom and break room sinks.
+Signs pertaining to proper handwashing are posted near restroom and break room sinks.

 Plexiglass shields were installed in all areas originally designated by area VP/Deans.
 They will remain in place indefinitely, unless removal is requested.